-If you have made an estate plan and your circumstances change such due to the divorce or death of a primary beneficiary, it is important your estate plan be updated.
-If you do not update, your assets could be distributed in ways that you neither expect nor want, including to your ex-spouse.
+If you have made an estate plan and your circumstances change due to the divorce or death of a primary beneficiary, it is important that your estate plan be updated.
+If you do not update your estate planning documents, your assets could be distributed in ways that you neither expect nor want, including to your ex-spouse.

 To make sure your estate plan reflects your current life and wishes, your best bet is to revoke your will and make a new one naming new beneficiaries, new Powers of Attorney, and new beneficiaries for life insurance policies, pension plans, etc. If your ex-spouse was executor, you need to name a new executor as well.
 If you have young children, you should name a guardian in case of death of your spouse, and if you feel strongly that your divorced spouse should not have custody of your children, write down your reasons in a letter and attach it to your will.

-At Wolfe & Stec, Ltd., we made our reputation one client at a time, and we put every ounce of our ability into every case.
+At Wolfe & Stec we made our reputation one client at a time, and we put every ounce of our ability into every case.
 There is no charge for the first consultation, and we are happy to schedule appointments at our office.

 During trial four experts all testified against our client the Judge found it was in the best interest of the child that our client be awarded custody.
 We have successfully represented clients in numerous child custody cases.